maxmil/blazeds-entity-replicator/README.markdown

 ## The solution

-There are already several solutions to this problem. [[DpHibernate|http://code.google.com/p/dphibernate/] and [[Gilead|http://noon.gilead.free.fr/gilead/]] being two very complete solutions.
+There are already several solutions to this problem. <a href="http://code.google.com/p/dphibernate">DpHibernate</a> and <a href="http://noon.gilead.free.fr/gilead">Gilead</a> being two very complete solutions.
 However if you need something a bit simpler than this may be for you.

 It consists of a **annotation** that you can add to methods that return results to Blaze DS.
 This annotation can control which parts of the object graph you are returning should be serialized and sent to the flex client.